Home PageBlog › How Can I Get My Dog to Be a Registered Service Dog?

 4. Step 4 – Register your service dog

-After you have qualified for a service dog, you can choose to register your dog on a registry like Service Dog Certifications.
-You are not required to register your service dog but many handlers choose to do so for certain benefits.
-Most handlers prefer having identifiers like a service dog identification card, tags, or vests to clearly signal their dog is an assistance animal to avoid unnecessary confrontations.
+After qualifying for a service dog, you can register your dog with Service Dog Certifications.
+You are not required to register your service dog, but most handlers like having identifiers like a service dog identification card linked to a registration, tags, or vests to clearly signal their dog is a service animal to avoid unnecessary confrontations.

 How to register your service dog - 4 steps - infographic